Jang Hye-young

 Jang Hye-young (born 8 April 1987) is a South Korean politician and human rights activist for the disabled and the LGBTQ+ community.
-She is an incumbent lawmaker and has proposed anti-discrimination laws.
-Jang's fight for rights for the disabled means a lot to her on the personal level, as she has an autistic sister.
+She is a former lawmaker and has proposed anti-discrimination laws.
+Jang has an autistic sister.
 In 2018, she released a documentary about their shared life together.
-This award-winning documentary gained her recognition as a disability rights activist and filmmaker.
-Jang is a member of the Progressive Justice Party of Korea.
+Jang is a member of the progressive Justice Party of Korea.

 She was selected for the Time 100 Next 2021.

 Early life

 Jang Hye-Yeong was born in South Korea.
 Jang grew up with an autistic sister.
 Her mother received little to no support in caring for her disabled child from the government or those around her, and ultimately the family decided to place the child in an institution.
 According to Jang, her sister was mistreated and abused there.
 Shortly afterwards, Jang's mother left her family and her father sent her to stay under the care of her grandparents.
 The childhood trauma that Jang faced ultimately pushed her to become an activist.
 In 2011, Jang made the decision to drop out of the highly prestigious Yonsei University to take care of her younger sister, 18 years after she had been placed in the institution.